-Wing, the "aerial" startup of Alphabet has started its delivery service for the first time with drones in the United States.
+Wing, Alphabet's "airborne" startup started its delivery service with drones in the United States.

 In the program launched in Christiansburg in Virginia, Wing's drones will fly (stable and safe) to the homes of the inhabitants of Virginia to deliver packages of FedEx, Walgreens and Sugar Magnolia, a local seller.